w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I get complaints that my images and videos are not accessible.
-I can't do anything about it, my tool does not allow me to change anything in them.
+        I get complaints that my links, images and videos are not accessible.
+I can't do anything about it because my tool does not allow me to add these features.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        when I start streaming, the tool suggests me to add alternatives for images and videos, including captions and descriptions.
+        I can add alt text for my images, show captions for my videos, and write custom text for my links.
       </q></span></p>
     </li>
   </ul>
 </div>

 Streamers and other broadcasters need tools that can create accessible social experiences.
-This includes adding alternatives to images and multimedia.
+This includes adding alternatives to images and multimedia and using a clear link text that explains what the link is about.

 ## The Accessibility Standard to Help You